-- Riders, which are extra features that can be added to the annuity for additional costs, further reducing the return.
+- Riders, which are extra features, such as minimum lifetime guaranteed income, that can be added to the annuity for additional costs, further reducing the return.

 "One challenge here is that insurance companies typically have the flexibility to lower the participation rate, increase the spread, or lower the cap, which lowers your potential returns," says Tom Ewanich, a vice president and actuary at Fidelity Investments Life Insurance Company.
 "If this happens during the surrender charge period after you've invested in the annuity, you have very little recourse."

-In addition, an often overlooked point is that indexes exclude dividends, so your return from an indexed annuity will also exclude dividend income.
+In addition, an often overlooked point is that for the purposes of the insurance company calculation, an index return excludes dividends, so your return from an indexed annuity will also exclude dividend income.
 This is important because history indicates that dividends have been a strong component of equity returns over the course of time.
-Since 1930, dividends have made up approximately 40% of the S&P 500's average annual total return.2
+Since 1930, dividends have made up approximately 40% of the S&P 500's average annual total return.4

 How does a cap impact potential returns?

-The chart uses a representative indexed annuity with a monthly cap on upside returns.
+Let's consider the following chart, which uses a representative indexed annuity with a monthly cap of 1.50% on upside returns.